BoldBigflank/wp-click2client/readme.txt

 * Added the ability to hide the digits box

 == Upgrade Notice ==

+= 1.1.2 =
+* twilio.js now automatically called in the head

 = 1.1.1 =
 Shortcode method cleans up button placement